 Artificial orders, then, refer essentially to distinctions between positions, roles and functions within an organisation.
 In fact, they are orders of positions, roles and functions rather than orders of natural persons.
 Because of the widespread habit of personifying social positions, roles and functions, they often appear as orders of persons-but then we are not talking about natural but about artificial persons, which are defined by the rules of the organisation.

 While artificial social orders in the world are defined by systems of rules of conduct, even direct commands, the natural order of the world cannot be so defined.
 The natural order is an order of being, an ontological order.
-Social orders are, in a specific sense of the word, organic orders: orders of means and actions, of how people go about trying to achieve their goals.
+Social orders are, in a specific sense of the word, organic or technical3 orders: orders of means and actions, in which people participate, willingly or unwillingly, to achieve certain goals-in a word, organisations.

 People can respect the natural order or fail or refuse to do so, but whether they do or do not respect it, the natural order will persist anyway-it does not consist of actions but of rational agents.
 A social order, in contrast, will not persist regardless of what the people in it do.
 If it is not respected, if enough people in it fail to follow or obey the rules and commands that define it, it will disappear.